Healthcare Community Worker Programs Impact in Hawaii

 Summary

-Eligible applicants in Hawaii with a demonstrated commitment to Financial Assistance are encouraged to consider this funding opportunity.
+Eligible applicants in Hawaii with a demonstrated commitment to Housing are encouraged to consider this funding opportunity.
 To identify additional grants aligned with your needs, visit The Grant Portal and utilize the Search Grant tool for tailored results.

 Grant Overview